 Dental bridges also need to be replaced fairly regularly, and you might need a new one in as little as seven years.
 While their initial cost is cheaper than dental implants, if you combine the accumulated costs of several bridges over the years, it may not be as competitive.

-Tooth Implant Vs Bridge: What’s Best For You?
+Bridge vs Tooth Implant: What’s Best For You?

 Ultimately your dentist will discuss your treatment options with you, specific to your particular needs and goals.
 If you are missing multiple teeth you may even discuss the possibility of a combined treatment using both implants and dental bridges.

-Still have questions about the pros and cons of a tooth implant vs bridge?
-It’s always best to speak to a professional.
-Please contact us for an appointment: (02) 8203 8760.
+Still have questions about the pros and cons of a bridge vs tooth implant?
+It’s always best to speak to a professional dental team that offers consultation.
+Call us at: (02) 8203 8760.